norvig/paip-lisp/docs/chapter20.md

         (and (love ?4 ?12) (exists ?12 (and (woman ?12) t))))
 ```

-If we simplified this, eliminating the ts and joining ands, we would get the desired representation:
+If we simplified this, eliminating the `t`s and joining `and`s, we would get the desired representation:

 ```lisp
 (and (all ?m (man ?m))